kubernetes-sigs/cluster-api/docs/proposals/20210310-opt-in-autoscaling-from-zero.md

 ### Implementation Details/Notes/Constraints

-There are 2 methods described for informing the cluster autoscaler about the resource needs of the nodes in each node group: through a status field on Infrastructure Machine Templates, and through annotations on MachineSets or MachineDeployments.
+There are 2 methods described for informing the cluster autoscaler about the properties of the nodes in each node group: through a status field on Infrastructure Machine Templates, and through annotations on MachineSets or MachineDeployments.
 The first method requires updates to a infrastructure provider's controllers and will require more coordination between developers and users.
 The second method